December 18-20, 2020

 Meet at Campus Ministry (AMU 236) at 5:30 pm on Friday.

 We will return to campus at 4:00 pm on Sunday

-Registration for the Silent Weekend is now open.
-Registration will close on Sunday, December 8, or when the retreat is full.
+Registration for the Silent Weekend is now closed.
+Registration will open on Tuesday, November 3.

 For any questions or for further information, please contact: